NewSpring/Hubot/README.md

 # Apollos

 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.
+We've named him Apollos.

 This version is designed to be deployed on [Heroku][heroku].

 [heroku]: http://www.heroku.com

-## Playing with Hubot
+## Playing with Apollos

 You'll need to install the necessary dependencies for hubot.
 All of those dependencies are provided by [npm][npmjs].